adct-the-experimenter/read-rope/README.md

 4. In Equivalent Resistance at Output vs Combination graph, look up the combination number for the equivalent resistant value at output.
 5. Determine the combination of bends from the combination number.
 	- 0 = no bend, 1 = bend
-	- combination 1 = 01 = no bend at section 1, bend at section 0
+	- combination 1 = 001 = no bend at section 2,no bend at section 1, bend at section 0
+	- combinatoin 4 = 100 = bend at section 2, no bend at section 1, no bend at section 0

 ## Circuit